-- Opportunistically (e.g. a landowner approaches a land trust about a conservation easement, a parcel of land is on the market) or
+- Reacting to an chance opportunity: (e.g. a landowner approaches a land trust about a conservation easement, a parcel of land is on the market).

-These approaches will continue to be valid and will probably remain the dominant form of conservation action.
-The main problem with these two approaches is that very high conservation value properties may not be identified fast enough for the limited resources that are available for conservation actions to be applied to their protection.
-The highest conservation value properties may either not be presented to a land trust for the opportunistic approach to work, or they may not be imminently threatened, so that environmental groups do not engage in their protection in a timely fashion.
-Unless the highest conservation priority properties are identified early, conservation organizations and public agencies may not have the resources left to enable their protection.
+These approaches continue to be valid and will probably remain the dominant form of conservation action.
+However, proactive conservation approaches may often optimize the limited resources that are available for conservation.
+The main problem with the reactive approach to conservation is that very high conservation value properties may not be identified fast enough for the limited resources that are available for conservation actions to be applied to their protection.
+The highest conservation value properties often fall through the cracks.
+Unless the highest conservation opportunity properties are identified early, conservation organizations and public agencies may not have the resources left to enable their protection.

 To achieve greatest success with the limited resources available for conservation, it is desirable to identify the highest conservation value areas using a systematic, objective approach, in advance of expenditure of significant resources.
 Early identification of the areas in most deserving and most in need of protection can maximize biodiversity protection, recreational opportunities and ecosystem services.
 It will ensure the most “bang” for the conservation “buck”.
 Scientific, spatially explicit analysis can identify these “very important places” (VIP) and help plan the best network of public and private protected areas.

-During an economic downturn, when conservation funding becomes more and more limited, the development of systematic, objective conservation priorities becomes more important.
-It will help ensure that those dwindling resources are spent on the highest conservation actions and properties, rather than exhausting those resources in a more random fashion using the classic opportunistic or reactionary approaches.
+When conservation funding is limited, the development of systematic, objective conservation priorities becomes more important.
+It will help ensure that those dwindling resources are spent on the conservation actions that will protect the most areas with the highest biodiversity and value to people, rather than exhausting those resources in a more random fashion using the classic reactionary approach.
 Establishment of a robust and meaningful set of conservation priorities does take some time and resources to accomplish, but the rewards will soon greatly outpace the expenditures.